 Benefits and Drawbacks of Cash Flow Forecasting

-Cash flow forecasting may seem like a tedious task but remains an essential and beneficial tool in any business.
+Creating an accurate cash flow forecast may seem like a tedious task but remains an essential and beneficial tool in any business.

 Potential advantages include the following:

 - It allows a business to have some control over its future financial health.
-It can help management make informed decisions and confidently plan for steady growth.
+Cash forecasting helps management make informed decisions and confidently plan for short-term, medium-term, and long-term growth.

-- Forecasting forces management to look deeply into the organization’s financial conditions and consider practical means to achieve its goals.
+- Forecasting forces management to look deeply into the organization’s financial conditions and consider practical means to achieve its goals over a period of time.
 It encourages management to plan proactively and seek opportunities to increase cash flow when needed rather than relying on backward-looking income statements and balance sheets.

 - Cash flow forecasting helps a company visualize various scenarios and test their financial impact.
-For instance, management could punch in different metrics for projected revenue growth (or decline) across a “base case,” “worst case,” and “disaster case,” to see how the different inputs affect potential outputs.
+For instance, management could enter different metrics for projected revenue growth (or decline) across a “base case,” “worst case,” and “disaster case.”
+This will help you see how different inputs affect potential outputs.
 Name any other important decision-making scenarios.
 Can your business afford to take on more staff?
 Should you consider changing suppliers?
 How would a change in price impact margins?
 Cash flow forecasting makes it easier to see all your options.

 We should note, however, that forecasting isn’t foolproof.
 It can’t be 100% accurate because we simply aren’t able to fully foresee or control future events.
 You need to make adjustments as you go along to account for the changing market and economic environment.
 In this sense: